 The fan-favorite!
 Did you know the first diamond engagement ring in recorded history was given by Archduke Maximillian of Austria to Mary of Burgundy In 1477?
 We love diamonds for so many reasons!

-Here are some of the pro's to a diamond:
+Here are some advantages of diamonds:

 - It is the hardest substance on earth.
 With a hardness of 10 these stones set the scale.
 It won't scratch (unless it comes head to head with another diamond!).

 - They can be lab-grown!
 Science truly has come a long way since Maximillian because now we don't even need to mine the earth to find the perfect diamond.
 Lab-grown stones are budget-friendly, and chemically identical to earth-grown ones.
 Don't fall for the marketing ploys that say the only "real" diamond is one that is mined!
 Learn more about Lab-Grown Diamonds.

-Some of the downsides of a diamond are:
+Some downsides of diamonds are:

 - They can be very expensive.
 With popularity comes a cost - and the diamond industry is vast and huge.